codsen/codsen/packages/string-collapse-white-space/README.md

 npm i string-collapse-white-space
 ```

-If you need a legacy version which works with require, use version 9.1.0
+If you need a legacy version which works with `require`, use version 9.1.0

 ## Quick Take